8 Things to Say and 11 Things to Avoid Telling Survivors When Showing Support

 We get it.
 Showing support can feel challenging, especially when we don’t know what to do or say.
 When we initially hear about abuse, especially when the abuse is happening to the people we love and care about, there may be times when we don’t know what to say or do, and that’s okay.
 Just showing that you’re listening can go a long way and show that you care.

 Remember, it’s okay if you don’t know what to say when someone discloses to you.
 You can show support at any point and always call us for help and support.
-Here are some ideas for what you can say to support people who have been affected by domestic violence.

 - I believe you.